bwalex/tc-play/README.md

 Download for packaging
 ==========
-Latest release can be found as a (source) zip at:
+Latest release can be found as a (source) tarball at:

 https://github.com/bwalex/tc-play/archive/v1.1.tar.gz